Get started with server-side tagging¶

 -

-At this point, your container will be accessible under your custom domain.
-Quickly test that it’s working by going to your browser and input the domain followed by the
+At this point, your container is accessible under your custom domain.
+Test that it's working by going to your browser and input the domain followed by the

-response.
-This URL is a health-check endpoint that you can use anytime to check if your container is operational. -
+/healthzpath.
+You should see anokresponse.
+This URL is a health-check endpoint that you can use any time to check if your container is operational.

-To complete your custom domain setup, you should also add it to your container’s settings, so that’s it accessible for debugging when using Preview mode.
-In Google Tag Manager, select Admin, then Container Settings, then click on Add URL once, add the custom URL, and click Save.
+To complete your custom domain setup, add it to your container's settings, so that's it accessible for debugging when using Preview mode.
+In Google Tag Manager, select Admin, then Container Settings.
+Click Add URL once, add the custom URL, and click Save.

 Set up the data flow¶